shaira-sardinia/web-dev-2/README.md

 ## 🩰 Project Description

-The "Inspired Movement" web application aims to provide a platform for a local dance organization to manage their various offerings.
-The organization runs diverse dance classes catering to users of different fitness levels and abilities.
+The web application aims to provide a platform for a local dance organisation to manage their various offerings.
+The organisation runs diverse dance classes catering to users of different fitness levels and abilities.
 This application seeks to streamline the management of these workshops and user enrollments.

 <br>